 He was looking through the viewfinder.
 The sun was behind some clouds and then it came out, and he couldn't see her anymore – she had been replaced with a box full of glare.
 He had his other eye closed, and instead of pulling the thing off his face and resetting for the sun, he squeezed the shutter button.

 He inched forward.
 He wasn't sure why, she wasn't down there.
+No way she could have fallen - she hadn't made a noise.
 If she'd fallen she would have screamed, he would have heard it.
 He would have seen her.
 So why did he keep stepping forward, six inches at a time?
 And then, when he got to the edge, why couldn't he force himself to look down?
-Why was he crying already?
+Why was Clayton crying already?